PrivSec-dev/privsec.dev/content/knowledge/Badness Enumeration.md

 ## DNS Filtering

-DNS filtering solutions. while not having any negative impact on security, are trivially bypassable by just hosting the ads and tracker under the primary domain.
+DNS filtering solutions. while not having any negative impact on security, are trivially bypassable by just hosting the advertisement and trackers under the apex domain instead of a subdomain.
 For example, instead of hosting advertisement and trackers under ads.example.com, the webmaster can move them to be under example.com/ads and it would be impossible for DNS filters to block.

 It should also be noted that websites can detect which DNS servers a visitor uses.
 You can look at [DNSLeakTest](https://www.dnsleaktest.com/) as an example.
 Using non-network provided DNS servers adds to the fingerprint and make you more identifiable.